Sud0nim/Decimal/README.md

-# BigDecimal
+# Decimal
-An attempt to build a native BigDecimal class in Nim off the back of the Nim BigInts package: https://github.com/def-/nim-bigints
+An attempt to build a native (Big)Decimal class in Nim off the back of the Nim BigInts package: https://github.com/def-/nim-bigints

 This is highly experimental and I have no experience in actually building a decimal class.
 Please use at your own risk, but feel free to contribute.